-There are many stages in the scar removal procedure including an examination, medical history, mapping, planning, treatment, follow-ups and prevention.
+There are many stages in the acne scar treatment process including an examination, medical history, mapping, planning, treatment, follow-ups and prevention.
 Treatment is dependent on the characteristic, type and depth of the scarring.
-This ensures that you have not only the best method of scar revision, but also the safest.
+This ensures that you have not only the best method of treatment, but also the safest.
 Treatments can include laser, radio frequency and dermal filler as well as take home skincare products.

 Our radiofrequency machine activates the production of new collagen, while at the same time, reshaping the old collagen that exists in the treatment area.
 This process is safe and efficient, and the result will be firmer and smoother skin.
-Treatments are effective and comfortable, and no downtime is required.
+Treatments are effective and comfortable with no downtime.

-Sometimes the scars are too deep for lasers to work by themselves.
-Thus light treatments, lasers and medicated creams can be combined to ensure smooth and clear skin.
+Sometimes the scars are too deep for lasers and radiofrequency to work by themselves.
+When there is deep pitting, dermal filler can be used to reduce the scar depression.